ariya/gamal/README.md

 ```
 Then, open a web browser and navigate to `localhost:5000`.

-If the `GAMAL_TELEGRAM_TOKEN` environment variable is provided (refer to [Telegram documentation](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) for more details), Gamal functions as a [Telegram bot](https://core.telegram.org/bots). lease note that the conversation history in the Telegram chats is stored in memory and not persisted to disk.
+If the `GAMAL_TELEGRAM_TOKEN` environment variable is provided (refer to [Telegram documentation](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) for more details), Gamal functions as a [Telegram bot](https://core.telegram.org/bots).
+Please note that the conversation history in the Telegram chats is stored in memory and not persisted to disk.